Olksdrd/telegram-live-parser/README.md

 - Authentication will be saved in the `<session_name>.session` file (SQLite database) and as long as it persists you shouldn't be prompted to enter the code again (at least I hope so).
 - You can also login with bot token (`tg_client.start(bot_token=)`), but iterating over dialogs don't work with it.
 I think you can still use bot token in the parser itself (step 6), but at this point there is no benefit.
 - Maybe try disabling 2FA and login with you phone and password directly to avoid confirmation code on first login `tg_client.start(phone=, password=)`.
-5. If you don't want to parse all of you subscriptions, just delete corresponding chats from the list.
+6. If you don't want to parse all of you subscriptions, just delete corresponding chats from the list.

 ### Using Parsers

-Launch live parser `python src/live_parser.py` or `docker compose up -d --build parser`.
+Launch live parser `python src/live_parser.py` or `docker compose run -e PARSER=[live/channel] parser`.
 It will use already existing session file to login without confirmation code.

 Alternatively, parse channel history with `python src/channel_parser.py`.
 It has multiple ways to specify number of posts to parse in `iter_messages()`:
 - `limit=n` to parse last $n$ posts from each channel